servietos/unode/README.md

 This repository is created based on template at https://github.com/getumbrel/umbrel-community-app-store.

 Contained apps:

 chromium        Browser (working)

+hello-world     from template (working, but icon missing)

-hello-world     Hello World (working, 1. test from template) pi-hole         pi-hole DNS server and add blocker (working, V5.18.2/2024.03.2) invidious       add free youtube access (not working)
+pi-hole         pi-hole DNS server and add blocker (working, V5.18.2/2024.03.2)

+invidious       add free youtube access (not working)

 ## How to use (description from Umbrel's template):